Knight704/UrbanAirshipBadgeCounterAndroid/README.md

 is not guaranteed on every android device.

 ### Installation
-Follow instructions on how to include UA SDK into your [react-native](https://github.com/urbanairship/react-native-module) or [android](https://github.com/urbanairship/android-library)
+1) Follow instructions on how to include UA SDK into your [react-native](https://github.com/urbanairship/react-native-module) or [android](https://github.com/urbanairship/android-library)

-#### Android
-Add jitpack to your root `build.gradle`:
+2) Add jitpack to your root `build.gradle`:
 ```
 allprojects {
     repositories {